-The Council at the end of Quarter 2 has cash to support it through a large part of the year, with grant funding being front-loaded, however with one-off funding streams being approved as part of the budget for 2022/23 the Council will rely on its own resources in the final quarter.
+The Council at the end of Quarter 3 has cash to support it through the last part of the year, with grant funding being front-loaded, however with one-off funding streams being approved as part of the budget for 2022/23 the Council will rely on its own resources in the final quarter.

-Emerging risks, not seen on the same scale for decades are rising inflation levels and supply chain volatility, in the second quarter there is evidence of this having a real impact, such as utility cost increases, forecasts for the remainder of the year include for no improvement.
+Continuing risks, not seen on the same scale for decades are inflation levels and supply chain volatility, in the third quarter there is evidence of this having a real impact, such as utility cost increases, forecasts for the remainder of the year include for no improvement.